Skip to content

 Use GenAI selectively

-Use Pipeline when you want a single, orchestrated workflow that combines link discovery, browser automation, and content extraction.
+Use Crawler when you want a single, orchestrated workflow that combines link discovery, browser automation, and content extraction.

 import json